 The HPWG will report to the EPAS on its activities and any recommendations.

-The HPWG will annually review each task force or work group that reports to the HPWG to determine whether that group is still necessary or should be dissolved.

 Review and Changes to the Charter

-The HPWG will review this charter annually and recommend any changes to the EPAS.
+The HPWG will review this charter every three years or as needed and make a recommendation to the EPAS for approval.